Amtliche Vorführung

 §4.
 Adjectival Ending Regularization

 §4a.
-Invariant -e Ending
+Invariant -e for All Declensional Endings

 Examples:

-guter Mann (Masculine Nominative) gute Mann
+guter Mann (Masculine Nominative)gute Mann

-eine schöne Blume (Feminine Accusative) ein schöne Blume
+eine schöne Blume (Feminine Accusative)ein schöne Blume

-dem kleinen Kind (Neutral Dative) die kleine Kind
+dem kleinen Kind (Neutral Dative)die kleine Kind

-die roten Schuhe (Plural) die rote Schuhe
+die roten Schuhe (Plural)die rote Schuhe

 §4b.
 Genitive Construction Handling